Portia-Reginald/EMPLOYEE-PRODUCTIVITY-AND-PERFORMANCE-ANALYSIS-/README.md

 This project analyzes the relationship between employee satisfaction and productivity while exploring the impact of other variables such as salary, position, and gender.

-Through this analysis, I identified the most and least productive departments, the factors driving these outcomes, and provided targeted recommendations to optimize employee performance and retention.
+Through this analysis, I identified the most and least productive departments, some factors driving these outcomes, and provided targeted recommendations to optimize employee performance and retention.

 ## DATASET INFORMATION